sletuffe/openmaps.fr/tile-usage-policy.md

 title: Tile Usage Policy for the tile.openmaps.fr service
 ---

-OpenMaps.fr's maps : [OpenHikingMap](https://wiki.openstreetmap.org/wiki/OpenHikingMap) and [OpenTopoMaps](https://github.com/sletuffe/OpenTopoMap) are free mapnik styles.
+[Openmaps.fr (See presentation page)](https://openmaps.fr/about-openmaps.fr.html) 's maps : [OpenHikingMap](https://wiki.openstreetmap.org/wiki/OpenHikingMap) and [OpenTopoMaps](https://github.com/sletuffe/OpenTopoMap) are free mapnik styles.
 But delivering tiles has a cost and our **servers are not free**: they are [funded by donations](https://openmaps.fr/donate), and capacity is limited.
 To protect the service from high usage and help fund server costs, you **must** follow this policy when using tiles from `tile.openmaps.fr`.

 There is no precise definition of "high usage", but as a rule of thumb, downloading less that 500k tiles per month should be considered acceptable "low volume", higher than that, I might analyse what type of usage it is.